solana-labs/example-move/README.md

 This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with Libra Move programs on the Solana blockchain.

-The project comprises:
+The project comprises of:

-* Easy program build and deployment using the `@solana/web3.js` library
+* A library to interact with the on-chain Move loader and virtual machine to create Genesis' accounts and mint and pay Libra coins: `src/program`
-* Command-line front-end: `src/`
+* Command-line front-end that exercises the LibraPay library: `src/cli/`

 ## Getting Started